stereokai/amok/getting_started.md

 ### USING A PREPROCESSOR

-While using the server you can also specify the `--compiler` option to enable incremental preprocessing of input files, the preprocessed output will be saved in a temporary file and served in-place of the original input files.
+You can also specify the `--compiler` option to enable incremental preprocessing of input files, the preprocessed output will be written to temporary file(s) and served in-place of the original input files.

 Valid values for the `--compiler` option are `babel`, `coffee`, `tsc`, `watchify` and `webpack`.